russdill/vmeiosis/README.md

 `usbInit()`.
 The user program can be modified to remove it's own forced re-enumeration within a `#if !USB_CFG_USBINIT_CONNECT` block.

+For examples of user programs modified to support vmeiosis see the `samples/` directory or the `configs/vme` path from https://github.com/russdill/tinyrf434

 # Internals

 vmeiosis sits at the end of flash allowing the user program to sit at the head